baky0905/personal-website/blog/2021-02-28-data-engineering-part1.md

 - [Satellite Images of Hurricane Damage](https://www.kaggle.com/kmader/satellite-images-of-hurricane-damage) from Kaggle

 :::note
- Since there is no apparent real relation in the data between tweets and satelite images, for this project, I decided to mock the relation and randomly assign ids from images to tweets to create an artificial relationship.
+ Since there is no apparent real relation in the data between tweets and satellite images, for this project, I decided to mock the relation and randomly assign ids from images to tweets to create an artificial relationship.
 :::

 ### Hurricane Harvey Tweets

-Tweets containing Hurricane Harvey which spans from morning of 8/25/2017 to 8/30, as well as the properly merged version of the dataset including Tweets from when Harvey before it was downgraded back to a tropical storm.
+Tweets containing Hurricane Harvey which spans from the morning of 8/25/2017 to 8/30, as well as the properly merged version of the dataset including Tweets from when Harvey before it was downgraded back to a tropical storm.

 The dataset has 7 columns, of which the first is just the index.
 The rest are as follows...